JarDeVSon/MeuFrameworkWeb/README.md

 ## Installation

-Install the Following Libraries using the command Line:
+Install the Libraries using the Command Line:

 - `mvn install`